 Consider creating coupon codes, loyalty cards or other incentives that people can use to urge their friends to do business with you.
 When you feel confident that your brand is already doing most of the right things, you’re well-positioned to impress new customers and make them want to stick around.

-Your Brand Awareness-Building Toolkit
+Final Thoughts: Your Brand Awareness-Building Toolkit

 Reaching and maintaining a high level of brand awareness could help you stay strong in the marketplace while continually attracting new customers and keeping your existing ones pleased.
 As you apply each of these tips, remember it’ll take time to see your actions’ full payoffs.
 Staying diligent and patient should get the results you want.